AndrewQuijano/Reap/README.md

 # Risk Evaluation Assessment Plugin (REAP)

+## Distribution Statement
+DISTRIBUTION STATEMENT A. Approved for public release.
+Distribution is unlimited.
+This material is based upon work supported by the Dept of the Navy under Air Force Contract No. FA8702-15-D-0001 or FA8702-25-D-B002.
+Any opinions, findings, conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the Dept of the Navy.
+(c) 2024 Massachusetts Institute of Technology.
+The software/firmware is provided to you on an As-Is basis.
+Delivered to the U.S. Government with Unlimited Rights, as defined in DFARS Part 252.227-7013 or 7014 (Feb 2014).
+Notwithstanding any copyright notice, U.S. Government rights in this work are defined by DFARS 252.227-7013 or DFARS 252.227-7014 as detailed above.
+Use of this work other than as specifically authorized by the U.S. Government may violate any copyrights that exist in this work.

+## Overview
 This plugin is debuted in the paper `REAP the Rewards: Bridging Risk Assessment and Secure Application Development Practices`.
-This is the first iteration of the plugin considering a defender model confirming certain cybersecurity controls are in place, and be able to model how changes in security properties can impact the risk posture of an application.
+This is the first iteration of the plugin considering a defender model confirming certain cybersecurity controls are in place
+and be able to model how changes in security properties can impact the risk posture of an application.
 REAP also includes checking compliance with RTO and RPO as to better help application owners determine the resilience of their application.